evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 You can choose between two sound systems for the Lucid Air Dream Edition Range:

-- **Surreal Sound:**: Features nine speakers and delivers a maximum output of 300 watts.
+- **Surreal Sound:** Features nine speakers and delivers a maximum output of 300 watts.
-- **Surreal Sound Pro:**: Features 21 speakers and delivers a maximum output of 800 watts.
+- **Surreal Sound Pro:** Features 21 speakers and delivers a maximum output of 800 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.